Abhi136004/CKD-Detection--MiniProject1/README.md

 ## 📊 Dataset Information

-📁 Source: Kaggle - Chronic Kidney Disease Dataset
+->  Source: Kaggle - Chronic Kidney Disease Dataset
-📌 Size: 680 patient records
+->  Size: 680 patient records

-📌 Features:
+## Features:

-Demographics
+-> Demographics

-Clinical values (blood pressure, specific gravity, etc.)
+-> Clinical values (blood pressure, specific gravity, etc.)

-Urinalysis
+-> Urinalysis

-Presence of comorbid conditions (e.g., diabetes, hypertension)

-Target: classification (CKD or not)
+-> Presence of comorbid conditions (e.g., diabetes, hypertension) -> Target: classification (CKD or not)

-#🧠 Recurrent Neural Network (RNN)
+# 🧠 Recurrent Neural Network (RNN)
 RNN is designed for sequential data and time-series problems.
 It processes input one step at a time while maintaining a hidden state that captures the context from previous steps, making it suitable for tasks with temporal dependencies.

-##RNN Architecture:
+## RNN Architecture:
-Input Layer: Accepts patient features at each time step.
+-> Input Layer: Accepts patient features at each time step.

-Hidden Layer: Maintains context using hidden states across time steps.
+-> Hidden Layer: Maintains context using hidden states across time steps.

-Output Layer: Provides a binary classification (CKD: Yes/No).
+-> Output Layer: Provides a binary classification (CKD: Yes/No).